starcraftman/pakit/docs/man.rst

 Completion
 ----------
-I have written a bash completion script.
+At this time only bash completion is available
 You can find it within the pakit module, inside the `extra/completion` folder.
 See that folder's `README.md` for further details.

 Config
 ------
-Configuration is done by YAML file, default location is ``~/.pakit.yml``
+Configuration is done by YAML file, default location is ``$HOME/.pakit.yml``

 This is an example config: